ph00lt0/blocklist/README.md

-# Blocklists for Adguard Home, uBlock Origin, Brave Adblock, and PiHole
+# Blocklists for AGguard Home, AGguard, uBlock Origin, Brave Adblock, and PiHole

 Blocklist of analytics and annoyances found by our own research (either discovery or found by collecting sources).